-Georgetown subscribes to Turnitin.com, a web-based service that, among other things, is able to sniff out possible plagiarism in student work.
+Georgetown has a license with Turnitin.com, a web-based service that, among other things, is able to sniff out possible plagiarism in student work.
 Once faculty members have set up their accounts, students and faculty can electronically submit essays to a digital dropbox.
 Turnitin then automatically searches the essay for passages found on the Internet (including pages no longer online), in the ProQuest Research Library, and in all papers previously submitted by users at any member school.

 How to Get Started

 Getting started is easy! but the steps to establish a "native"(stand-alone) account have changed.
 Faculty who wish to sign up only have to send an email (to email@example.com or firstname.lastname@example.org).
 The Honor Council will submit the name and email address to Turnitin, which will send an email back to the faculty user with instructions about setting up an account.

 HOWEVER...the "Ed-Tech" team from UIS, which assists faculty and students with educational technology, advises that faculty who use either the Canvas or Blackboard learning management systems, instead use the portal available in Canvas or Blackboard to set up Turnitin for their students.
 NB: Remember that Blackboard is being phased out and will not be available at the end of Fall 2019 (December 2019).

 Here are "how to" instructions from the EdTech/UIS team.